GuilhermeGPGil/ProPublica-COMPAS-Dataset-Analysis/README.md

-# ProPublica COMPAS dataset analysis
+# ProPublica COMPAS Dataset Analysis

 Project for the 2022 edition of the course Foundations of Data Science @ UGA - University Grenoble Alpes